egonos/Introduction-to-Machine-Learning-Interviews-Book-Solutions/Chapter 7 Answers.md

 **13.** Why does an ML model’s performance degrade in production?

+One of the biggest assumption of ML is training and test data is coming from the same distribution.
+While it is applicable and make our lives lot easier, its accuracy decreases significantly.
+For example, production is a continuous process which means the distribution of the data changes slightly all the time even if we did not make any change in production schema.
+Machines work less and less efficient, temperature and pressure changes etc. That's why the interpretability of a trained model constantly decreases.
+Online learning can be helpful to deal with this problem.
+However we have to factor the convergence speed and computational resources while we are using an online learning model.

 **14.** What problems might we run into when deploying large machine learning models?

+-> There is an inverse correlation between model complexity and interpretability.
+This can cause some problems.

+-> Large Machine Learning models tend to be slower.
+The lack of speed can cost a lot in production.

+-> Large ML models require high computational power.
+If there is no such resource, the company may need to pay a lot only for this model.

 **15.** Your model performs really well on the test set but poorly in production.
 * i.
 What are your hypotheses about the causes?

+A. I think the training and test sets was sampled in the same time.
+The model is powerful and trained appropriately so it can predict the test set pretty well.
+However, by the time the model is ready the related distributions about the production changed hence the model lost its interpretability.

+B. There is a data leakage in training set resulting wonderful performance on test set.
+However this leverage does not hold for data coming from the production sao the model fails.

 * ii.
 How do you validate whether your hypotheses are correct?

+I would check the historical data and give the model for prediction.
+If the performance is still low then I would be sure that there is a data leakage.
+If otherwise is true, then I would conclude that the distribution of production data has changed.

-[M] Imagine your hypotheses about the causes are correct.
+* iii.
+Imagine your hypotheses about the causes are correct.
 What would you do to address them?

+If the problem is data leakage, then the solution is easy.
+Find the erroneous part, remove it and train the model from scratch.

+If the problem is related with distributions,

+->If the generation of data is frequent, I would adopt an online learning model.

+->If the generation of the data is not frequent, I would train the model again and use it until it loses its validity.
+THis validity check can be determined based on assigning an accuracy threshold or something similar.

 ## 7.2 Sampling and creating training data <a name = "2"></a>

-1. If you have 6 shirts and 4 pairs of pants, how many ways are there to choose 2 shirts and 1 pair of pants?
+**1.** If you have 6 shirts and 4 pairs of pants, how many ways are there to choose 2 shirts and 1 pair of pants?

 (6_2)*(4_1) = 60 ways

-2. What is the difference between sampling with vs. without replacement?
+**2.**  What is the difference between sampling with vs. without replacement?
 Name an example of when you would use one rather than the other?

 **Sampling with replacement:** On each trial the probability of each sample to be picked is 1/n.
-This means one sample caould be picked more than one time.
+This means one sample could be picked more than one time.

 **Sampling without replacement:** On each trial, the number of samples decreases.
 That's why the chance of a sample in the population to be picked increases (1/n, 1/(n-1)...).

 Lets say we have a large population which is hard to sample.
 Luckily we have a sample group.
-However since we have only one sample group, we can not apply Cental Limit Theorem directly.
-By bootstraping, we can multiply the sample groups we have and by using CLT, without collecting more samples we can gain some insights about the population.
+However since we have only one sample group, we can not apply Central Limit Theorem directly.
+By bootstrapping, we can multiply the sample groups we have and by using CLT, without collecting more samples we can gain some insights about the population.

-On the other hand, if the sampling is done fpr pther purposes, then adopting sampling without replacement would be a better choice.
+On the other hand, if the sampling is done for other purposes, then adopting sampling without replacement would be a better choice.
 For example when deciding the winner of the lottery, if we use sampling with replacement then one lucky person could win more than one prize which is meaningless.

+**3.** Explain Markov chain Monte Carlo sampling.

-**3.** Recall Accept Reject Sampling:
+Recall Accept Reject Sampling:

 In Accept Reject sampling we are trying to sample from a probability distribution f(x) which is hard to sample from.
 We use a g(x) ~ N(μ,σ) for that purpose.
 Since it is Gaussian, we can easily pick samples from g(x).
 Then accept-reject part comes into play.
 Based on the probability f(x)/(M*g(x)); M ∈ N we accept or reject the samples that we have picked from g(x).
 Since M scales the distribution g(x), the scaled version covers f(x).